fdorg/flashdevelop/FlashDevelop/Bin/Debug/Projects/320 Haxe - Library SWC/SWC_readme.txt

 SwcMain.hx:12: swc::init
 SwcMain.hx:17: swc::foo

+2. To include source from package, place package in project classpath directory and then add the option "--macro include('package.name')" to "Additional Compiler Options".
+With this approach, the "Main Class" option is optional and can be removed (along with SwcMain.hx).

-2. There are issues with SWC written in Haxe version 4p5 or above.
+3. There are issues with SWC written in Haxe 4.x.
 But SWC should work with Haxe 3.4.7.